 AIIA Network strives to discuss the issues that are most pressing to corporate enterprise AI & IA executives.
 We certainly want to ensure that we’re talking about what everyone is talking about.

 Having said that, sometimes it’s important to talk about what no one else is talking about.
 This ensures that we uncover potential areas of innovation within the industry.

-That’s precisely the approach to the ethics and governance conversation that I had with President and Co-Founder of The Foundation for Responsible Robotics (FRR), Aimee van Wynsberghe (listen to the corresponding podcast episode 50, available soon, to hear how to pronounce that last name).
+That’s precisely the approach to the ethics and governance conversation that I had with President and Co-Founder of The Foundation for Responsible Robotics (FRR), Aimee van Wynsberghe (listen to the corresponding podcast episode 50 below, to hear how to pronounce that last name).

 It’s a conversation we should all be having, but to ensure that everyone inside the room is listening (including shareholders outside the room), how can good ethics and governance result in good business?

 Here’s a segment of the conversation that I had with Aimee van Wynsberghe in the upcoming AIIA Podcast:

 Seth Adler (SA): What would you say are the most pressing questions / challenges for artificial intelligence (AI) that need to be addressed today?

 Aimee van Wynsberghe (AVW):

 There is a range of issues from ethical concerns about how AI and robotics will affect our ability to lead a good life and issues related to the governance of the technology—how and can we regulate it to protect innovation and consumers at the same time.

 The main focus of the FRR is on the societal and human rights issues that arise from wide spread adoption of AI and robotics.
 For us, the most pressing questions/challenges that need to be addressed to ensure that robotics and AI don’t pose a risk to humans focus on certain trends in innovation and their repercussions on ethical, legal, and societal issues.